-Also, the review of the exsisting National Wildlife legislations is also another great achievement although the draft not yet approved by the Government.
+Also, the review of the exsisting National Wildlife legislations is also another great achievement although the draft not yet approved by the parliament of the Ethiopian Government.
 Key stakeholders and relevant institutions including the Ethiopian Revenues and Customs Authority (ERCA), the Federal and Regional Police Commissions, the Ministry of Defense, National Information and Security Service, the Federal Attorney General and regional wildlife offices have been activly participated in the review process.
-Now the draft wildlife legislation and regulation are prepared and submitted to the Ministry of Culture and Tourism for further look.
-Then, it will be presented to the government for approval.
+Now the draft wildlife legislation and regulation are finalized and submitted to the parliament via the Ministry of Culture and Tourism for approval.

 As we all aware, wildlife crime is a trans-national problem so that one country cannot control it alone.
 Cross border cooperation and collaboration among countries are essential to combat illegal wildlife and their products trade and trafficking effectively.
 This was one of the aspect EWCA has focused during the NIAP implementation period.
 Ethiopia has signed a regional network on wildlife crime which is known as the Horn of Africa Wildlife law Enforcement Network (HAWEN) on November 15, 2017 in Addis Ababa.
 The network operates under IGAD.
-EWCA strongly belives that this regional network can serve as platform for countries of the Horn of Africa to strengthen their cooperation and collaboration in fighting wildlife crimes across thier region.
+EWCA belives that this regional network can serve as platform for the Horn of African countries to strengthen their cooperation and collaboration in fighting wildlife crimes across thier region.

-EWCA also collaborates with various local and international organizations and partners such as the Ethiopian Wildlife and Natural History Society (EWNHS), INTERPOL, the International Fund for Animal Welfare (IFAW), the African Elephant Fund (AEF/UNEP), African Wildlife Foundation (AWF), Born Free Foundation, and LATF to combat wildlife crimes.
-A new project, called GEF 6 is now in place and wildlife law enforcement is one component of the project so that EWCA's effort for combating illegal wildlife and wildlife products will greatly enhanced.
+To address this conservation challenge, EWCA also collaborates with various local and international organizations and partners such as the Ethiopian Wildlife and Natural History Society (EWNHS), INTERPOL, the International Fund for Animal Welfare (IFAW), the African Elephant Fund (AEF/UNEP), African Wildlife Foundation (AWF), Born Free Foundation (BFF), and Lusaka Agreement Task Force (LATF).
+A new project, called GEF 6 is now in place.
+Wildlife law enforcement is one component of the project so that EWCA's effort for combating illegal wildlife and wildlife products will greatly enhanced.